 These implant posts are made of titanium.
 This is the same material doctors use in many replacement hip and knee surgeries because the human body accepts titanium well.
 Once the jaw heals over the post, your dentist secures a dental restoration on top of the implants restore your aesthetics and function of your smile.

-As a modern restorative dentist in Westminster, MD, Dr. Bowersox provides dental implants using computer-enhanced treatment planning.
+As a modern restorative dentist, Dr. Bowersox provides dental implants in Westminster, MD using computer-enhanced treatment planning.
 Our state of the art dentist office has special software that allows us to evaluate your dental CT scan in three dimensions.
 This way we can better analyze your bone quality and better plan out the placement of your implants.
 This process ensures the best possible outcome of your dental implant treatment.

 Should I Get Dental Implants in Westminster, MD?

 Most of the people who seek treatment for missing or damaged teeth will qualify for dental implants.
 However, there are a few things that dentists look for to disqualify a patient.
 A good candidate for dental implants must not smoke or use tobacco.
 This is a bad habit that is simply not healthy.
 To qualify for implant surgery, it is very important to be in good health.

 Dental implants also require a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.
 For patients who lack enough bone, we may recommend a bone graft.
 This procedure will help patients build back up the bone in their jaw to better support the implants.
 If you suffer from gum disease, then your implants will likely fail.
 It is important that they have a healthy environment to thrive in.
 Periodontal disease treatment will give you the best chance at a successful treatment.